DiemBang/notes-assignment/README.md

 **Backend:** Built with Express.js, the backend handles API routes, database interactions, and user authentication.
 Documents are stored in a MySQL database.

 **Frontend:** The frontend interface, developed using HTML, CSS, and JavaScript, provides users with an intuitive platform to interact with the document management system.
-WYSIWYG TinyMCE editor is integrated for rich text editing capabilities.
+WYSIWYG TinyMCE editor is integrated for text editing capabilities.

 ## Project Structure